robyndahl/AdvancedPaleobiology/Labs/Lab07.md

 All data in the PBDB can ultimately be traced back to one or more references.
 You can search through references in the PBDB using the **Search** menu at the top of the spash page.
 Select `Search > Published references` to navigate to the reference search form:

 ![Lab07_Fig2](/Images/Lab07_Fig2.png)

+**Exercise 1 Questions**

+Let's use the folowing paper as an example (which you can find on Canvas):

+Holland, S. M. and M. E. Patzkowsky.
+2007.
+Gradient ecology of a biotic invasion: Biofacies of the type Cincinnatian series (Upper Ordovician), Cincinnati, Ohio Region, USA.
+Palaios, 22:392-407.

+Use the reference tool to look up collections associated with this paper, then answer the following questions.

+1. How many collections are associated with this reference?
+2. What is the reference ID number for the article?

+Once you have answered the above questions, click the `view collections` hyperlink at the bottom of the page to see all the collections associated with this study.
+Click to view **Collection No. 72438**, then answer the following questions:

+3. The first two taxa in the taxonomic list are bryozoans, and the third taxon listed is *Rafinesquina alternata*.
+Next to the taxonomic name is the citation (Conrad 1830).